andrew/ultimate-awesome/README.md

 - [awesome-distributed-databases](https://github.com/awesomelistsio/awesome-distributed-databases) - A curated list of awesome resources, tools, frameworks, and educational content related to Distributed Databases.
 Distributed databases are designed to scale across multiple nodes, offering high availability, fault tolerance, and horizontal scalability.
 - [awesome-environmental-engineering](https://github.com/awesomelistsio/awesome-environmental-engineering) - A curated list of tools, frameworks, resources, and educational content for environmental engineering.
 - [awesome-erlang](https://github.com/awesomelistsio/awesome-erlang) - A curated list of awesome frameworks, libraries, tools, and resources for Erlang programming.
+- [awesome-go](https://github.com/awesomelistsio/awesome-go) - A curated list of awesome Go resources and tips to help you become a more productive and proficient Go developer.
 - [awesome-haskell](https://github.com/awesomelistsio/awesome-haskell) - A curated list of awesome Haskell resources and tips.
 - [awesome-hbase](https://github.com/awesomelistsio/awesome-hbase) - A curated list of awesome libraries, tools, frameworks, and resources for Apache HBase, a scalable, distributed, and NoSQL database built on top of Hadoop, designed for handling large amounts of data.
 - [awesome-ipfs](https://github.com/awesomelistsio/awesome-ipfs) - A curated list of awesome resources, tools, frameworks, and educational content related to the InterPlanetary File System (IPFS).
 IPFS is a peer-to-peer hypermedia protocol designed to make the web faster, safer, and more open by enabling decentralized file storage and sharing.